Zanduz/containers-workshop/dot-net/2.container/README.md

 The container image can be listed with `sudo docker image ls`.
 The image got tagged with the version `latest` by default.
 Changing the image version is done by adding colon+version to the `--tag` option like this `sudo docker build --tag hello-dotnet:1.0.0 .`, where the version is `1.0.0`.

 It is possible to add multiple versions/tags to the same image.
 This is done with `sudo docker tag hello-dotnet:1.0.0 hello-dotnet:1.0` which tags the `hello-dotnet:1.0.0` with the version `1.0`.
 Now `sudo docker image ls` shows both image versions, and importantly, they have the same `IMAGE ID`.
 I.e. they point to exactly the same image.

+To run the container, use the command `sudo docker run hello-dotnet`.